 William Henry Prohasky served on the Port Melbourne Council from August 1885 to September 1893.
 He was Mayor from 1888 to 1889.
-His fellow councillors were Poolman, Plummer, Edwards, Salmon, Turnbull, and Tarver.
+His fellow councillors include Frederick Poolman, James Ker Beck Plummer, Henry Norval Edwards, Philip Melville Salmon, John Turnbull, and William Richardson Tarver.

 He lived at that time at 73 Evans St on the corner of Farrell St in Gloster House, one of three adjacent houses built by local auctioneer David Armstrong in 1885.

 Prohasky was born in Wombat, the early name for Daylesford, in 1856.
 Although intended for the law, he went into business following the early death of his father.
 He came to Melbourne as a young man and had a general store in King St and four others in the suburbs.

 As Mayor and Justice of the Peace he presided over the Port Melbourne Police Court with fellow councillors.
 The range of offences that came before the court included, but was not limited to, larceny, being drunk and disorderly, unlawful assault, insulting behaviour, idle and disorderly, and refractory seamen.

 After his time on Council, Prohasky slipped out of the record until the appearance of his obituary in 1937.
 We learn that the 1890s depression affected him severely and that was the reason he withdrew from public life.

 He died aged 81 at his home at 602 City Rd, on the corner of Boundary Street, a reminder that the property currently occupied by Pack & Send was once a dwelling.
 He died with an estate valued at £175.
 He had savings and a few shares in a mining company but owned no property.